bradleyhc/MS1-portfolio/README.md

 - <a target="_blank" href="https://validator.w3.org/nu/?doc=https%3A%2F%2Fbradleyhc.github.io%2FMS1-portfolio%2F">W3C HTML Validation Results</a>
 - <a target="_blank" href="https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbradleyhc.github.io%2FMS1-portfolio%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en">Jigsaw CSS Validator</a>
-  - The CSS validation is currently showing errors within CSS files that are imported into the website through CDN e.g Bootstrap.
-All local CSS errors have been fixed.
+  - The CSS validation is currently showing errors within CSS files that are imported into the website through CDN e.g Bootstrap and Fontawesome with the common error 'unknown vendor error', which is currently not possible to fix.
+All local CSS errors in 'assets/css/style.css' have been fixed.

 ### User story testing